 Off I went, down the zipline flying like Superman, my arms wide, my face downwards and without any sense of fear I now looked at the running river down in the valley and simply felt incredibly free.

 The two-hour adventure ended with the run of 3 ziplines right alongside each other where we could team up with one or two others to go down.

 We all went down with a confidence as if we had never done anything else in our lives.

 - Bring anti-bug juice, sun lotion and a small bottle of water.
 Wear sneakers or other comfortable shoes to hike up the mountain and, of course, you should bring your camera.

-- You can do this as a (long) day trip from Cuzco or combine it with camping at Cola de Mono’s campsite.
+- You can do the ziplining adventure as a (long) day trip from Cuzco or combine it with camping at Cola de Mono’s lodge-cum-campsite.
+Their lodge has beautiful rooms.
 You can rent a tent and sleeping gear, or bring your own.
-Spending the evening in the hot tub under the starry sky is reason enough in itself to stay here for the night.